 It’s always difficult to make the most of a small bathroom.
 Balancing storage space and simple functionality becomes more difficult the smaller your space is.
 But sometimes the best thing you can do is opt for a really – and I do mean really – small bathroom vanity, at least as long as you choose the right one.
-These are the pick of the litter, nearly all under 20 inches and all intelligently designed to use the space as efficiently as possible.
+These are the pick of the litter, all under 20 inches and all intelligently designed to use space as efficiently as possible.

 Shop Small Bathroom Vanities from Silkroad: